 SQL Database Connectivity Program

 This advanced application program interface (API) allows you to encode access request statements in Structured Query Language (SQL).
-The access statements are then moved to the program tasked with managing the database.
-The procedure mostly involves opening a connection, building a SQL Database, executing any SQL queries, and at last arriving at the output.
+The access statements are then moved to the program managing the database.
+The procedure mostly involves opening a connection, building an SQL Database, executing any SQL queries, and finally arriving at the output.

 Java Program Code Examples

-We’ve broken down these Java code examples into Basic and Advanced Java programs.
-They relate to the above listed Basic and Advanced programs.
+We’ve broken these Java code examples into Basic and Advanced Java programs.
+They relate to the above-listed Basic and Advanced programs.

 Basic Java Program Codes